Tech Made Simple

 author photo

 AirDrop is the fastest, easiest way to share photos (and other content) with other nearby iPhone, iPad, or Mac users if you use an iPhone.
-With just a few taps, you can send photos to one person or a whole group of people much faster than using email or text.
+With just a few taps, you can send photos and videos to one person or a whole group of people much faster than using email or text.

 AirDrop is built into Apple's iOS and uses Bluetooth and WiFi to transmit content – photos, videos, contacts, links, and documents – to nearby Apple devices with a single tap.
 There's no limit on file size and no app to install; it's a share option you'll find in Photos, Safari, Contacts, and other apps.
-Here's how to use AirDrop on your iPhone.

 1. Turn on Bluetooth and WiFi